lectroidmarc/rocket-tracker/gps-transmitter/README.md

 There are currently two GPS Transmitter prototypes, a [Sparkfun Fio v3](https://learn.sparkfun.com/tutorials/pro-micro--fio-v3-hookup-guide) or an [Adafruit Feather M0](https://www.adafruit.com/products/2772).
 Each are set up to use an [Adafruit Ultimate GPS](https://learn.adafruit.com/adafruit-ultimate-gps).

-It can handle different types of XBee radios including: Series 1, 900mhz XBee-PRO and Zigbee modules.
+It can handle different types of "Pro" series XBee radios including: [Series 1](https://www.sparkfun.com/products/11216), [900mhz XBee-PRO](https://www.sparkfun.com/products/11634) or [Zigbee modules (S2B or S2C)](https://www.adafruit.com/products/967).
+Zigbee moduels are preferred as they offer mesh capabilities.
 The radio is always on `Serial1`.

 The M0 is the preferred platform as it can report battery level as well as provides backup power to the GPS.